 Set up your wedding gift list

 If you are opting for a wedding gift list, decide where you want it to be hosted and start setting it up.
 Include a range of products so there’s something for all budgets if you’ve opted for a traditional gift registry.

-Personalise your wedding ceremony by choosing poems and readings to be included in your ceremony.
+Personalise your wedding ceremony by choosing poems and readings to be read within the ceremony.
 If you’re having a religious ceremony, you’ll need to choose hymns as well, for a civil ceremony bear in mind your music and reading choices cannot include religious references.

 Choose your ceremony and reception music

-You’ll most likely have two – three dress fittings before the big day, think about the shoes you’ll be wearing and any other accessories such as hair pieces, veils and jewellery.
+You’ll most likely have two – three dress fittings before the big day, think about the shoes and underwear you’ll be wearing on the day, and any other accessories such as hair pieces, veils and jewellery.